Australia’s Original Podcaster.

 - What I’m Doing These Days

 As of June 2012 I’m consulting to a number of businesses on marketing strategy with my new firm Motherlode.
-I’m also writing a book called “You Are Blind” about how corporate propaganda infiltrates our lives in a democracy.
+I’m also writing a book called “Enlightened Self Interest” about how we can make the world a better place.
 I wrote a book late 2011 called “The Three Illusions” which talks about the intersection of non-duality philosophy and quantum physics.

 - July 2010 – April 2012: Perdomo Cigars Australia Pty Ltd. Digital Marketing Manager.